TRONxLegend/ReadSnap/README.md

 ---

-💡 Made with ❤️ to save you time — one summary at a time.
+💡 Made with ❤️ to save you time — one summary at a time...